scala/scala-lang/blog/_posts/2017-02-20-introducing-scastie.md

+---
+layout: blog
+post-type: blog
+by: Guillaume Massé
-# Introducing Scastie - An interactive playground for Scala.
+title: Introducing Scastie - An interactive playground for Scala.
+---

 The Scala Center team is happy to announce the Beta of Scastie.